-Speak Out on Line has become Daybook.
-It is a digital platform designed and co-created with people with learning disabilities which aims to improve the conversation and communication between People with Learning Disabilities and those that provide support and services.
+Daybook is digital platform designed and co-created with people with learning disabilities which aims to improve the conversation and communication between people with learning disabilities and those that provide support and services.
 Daybook has been developed around a social design model.
 This includes the design and facilitation of research, co-creation and prototyping activities with people who use services – people with lived experience.

 People with learning disabilities often find it difficult to respond to questionnaires and consultations that affect their lives and the services they receive or may want to receive.
 Many people say that standard forms are not accessible to them and the timescale are too short for them to make considered decisions.